Approval of petitions is usually guided by precedent.

 12.6 Double Majors

-"Students may earn a bachelor’s degree with two majors by successfully completing the GIRs and the departmental requirements for each major.
-To add a second major, a student must apply to the Committee on Curricula (CoC) by Add Date of his or her penultimate term.
+"Students may earn a bachelor’s degree with up to two majors by successfully completing the GIRs and the departmental requirements for each major.
+To add a second major, a student must apply to the Committee on Curricula (CoC) by Add Date of their penultimate term.
 Applications submitted after this deadline will be considered by the CoC at its discretion on a case-by-case basis.

 "A double major program should be completed in eight to ten academic terms and should be planned in advance.
 A student's plan for completing both majors must be outlined in the application to the CoC.
 The application must also include the expected completion date for the degree, and it must be approved by both programs.
 Students should consult Student Financial Services regarding any impact that pursuing a double major might have on their eligibility for MIT or federal financial aid, particularly if they anticipate needing more than eight semesters to complete their studies.

-"Students must select a second major in a different area than the primary major.
-Students may also complete up to two minors, but a minor may not be taken in the same area as either of the major programs.
+"Students must select a second major in a different area from the primary major.
+Students pursuing a double major may also complete up to two minors, but a minor may not be taken in the same area as either of the major programs.

 "Only registered undergraduates who have completed at least three terms at MIT, including at least one term with a declared major, may apply.
 Transfer students must complete at least two terms at MIT, including at least one term with a declared major.
 Students with cumulative averages below 4.0 will be considered by the CoC on a case-by-case basis.
 A student who has previously earned a bachelor's degree with a single major may not return to complete a second major.